SPAAM-community/AncientMetagenomeDir/ancient-microbiome/README.md

   - Format: surnameYEAR
 - Publication year
 - Publication DOI
+  - Or library permalink
 - Site Name
 - Latitude
   - Decimal format
   - Maximum three decimals
-  - From Google Maps
+  - From Google Maps is recommended
+  - Can be searched in wider literature
 - Longitude
   - Decimal format
   - Maximal three decimals
   - From Google Maps
+  - Can be searched in wider literature
 - Country
   - Based on modern day definitions
 - Approximate cultural era (regional)
+- Sample name
+  - In most cases this is the name of the host individual
 - Sample Host
   - Latin, spaces replaced with underscores (`_`)
+  - If in doubt, follow [NCBI taxonomy](https://www.ncbi.nlm.nih.gov/Taxonomy/)
 - Sample Age
+  - Of _Individual_ (not proxy dates)
+  - Can be obtained from other publications
-  - Calibrated radiocarbon date in BP.
+  - Calibrated radiocarbon date in BP preferred (take middle if range).
 Values in BCE can add 2000.
-  - Of direct individual
+  - Infinite 14C can be kept at 49,999
-  - Historical dating (e.g. via coin or historial records)
+  - Historical dating also allowed (e.g. via coin or historial records)
 - Sample Age DOI
   - DOI of publication with e.g. radiocarbon date
   - Can be duplicate of Publication DOI
-- Sample name
+  - Or library permalink
 - Microbiome Type
   - e.g. oral, gut
 - Microbiome Source